Is 'Eyes Wide Shut' the Movie Stanley Kubrick Wanted Us to See?

 Down to the Wire

 Stanley Kubrick, probably more than any other director, was known for his almost compulsive attention to detail.
-A veteran chess player and strategist, Kubrick personally devised complex filing systems to solve the problems he encountered during filmmaking, and left archives that were staggering in volume and breadth, and were the subject of an excellent documentary:
+A veteran chess player and strategist, Kubrick personally devised complex filing systems to solve the problems he encountered during filmmaking, and left archives that were staggering in volume and breadth.

 He was also known for making changes to his films up to, and after, their theatrical release.
 After 2001: A Space Odyssey tested poorly with audiences: